-- A. General.
-The purpose of this section is to provide standards and guidelines for the location and design of structural and non-structural shoreline stabilization measures that have the potential to adversely impact the shoreline natural environment.
+A. General.
+The purpose of this section is to provide standards and guidelines for the location and design of non-structural, hard structural and soft structural shoreline stabilization measures that have the potential to adversely impact the shoreline natural environment.
 New development, however, shall be located and designed to avoid the need for future shoreline stabilization to the extent feasible.
-In all cases, the feasibility of non-structural measures shall be evaluated first, and then soft structural shoreline stabilization shall be evaluated prior to hard structural stabilization.
-Shoreline stabilization shall be designed so that net loss of ecological functions does not occur. - B. Sequencing.
-Structural shoreline stabilization measures shall only be used when more natural, flexible, non-structural methods such as placing the development farther from the OHWM, planting vegetation, or installing on-site drainage improvements have been determined infeasible.
-Alternatives for shoreline stabilization shall be based on the following hierarchy of preference: - 1.
-No action (allow the shoreline to retreat naturally), increase buffers, and relocate structures. - 2.
-Flexible defense works constructed of natural materials including soft shore protection, bioengineering, including protective berms, flood fencing or vegetative stabilization.
+In all cases, the feasibility of non-structural and soft structural shoreline stabilization shall be evaluated prior to hard structural stabilization.
+Shoreline stabilization shall be designed so that net loss of ecological functions does not occur.